Assessable development requires a development permit and approval from the State Assessment and Referral Agency (SARA).

 You must also apply to SARA if you want to extend, change or cancel a development permit.

 - Find out if your planned development is considered assessable development.

 The benchmarks against which developments are assessed can be found in the State Development Assessment Provisions (SDAP).
 The codes relating to water developments are available as separate documents below.

-To speed up the application process, you should address each of the performance criteria in the applicable code.
+Ensure your application addresses each of the performance criteria in the applicable code to avoid delays.

 Taking or interfering with water – State code 10

 This code covers the assessable development of works for taking or interfering with water.
 This includes works that: